tomnewson/yt-dlp-wrapper/README.md

 - yt-dlp nightly builds
 - FFmpeg builds for yt-dlp on Windows; Shaka Project static FFmpeg builds on macOS arm64
 - Deno stable releases

-It verifies each downloaded archive or executable with the SHA-256 value published by that project.
-It activates a new platform-specific toolset only after all tools pass a startup test.
-A failed update does not replace the cached toolset.

 ## Build